LoLicek77/PinguiN/README.md

 # PinguiN - Styles for plug.dj

 [Plug.DJ](https://plug.dj/) is a great site to listen to music.
-There are also a big community.
-You can chat with them all the days.
+There are also a big communities of great people.
+You can chat with them all day.

-I am creating some Custom CSS for this site.
-But first you have to install [RCS](https://rcs.radiant.dj/).
+I am creating some Custom CSS for this site because I like CSS Programming language.
+You are free to use my themes but first you have to install [RCS](https://rcs.radiant.dj/).

-**UPDATE:** I'm not creating new CSS Themes anymore but maybe one time...
-I'll come back with something new. :-)
+**UPDATE:** I am not creating new CSS Themes anymore but maybe one time...
+I will come back with something new. :-)

 ### Themes Library